kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 ```

 Even though we deleted both the Stateful Set and the `web-0` Pod, it still
-serves the hostname you originally entered into its index.html.
+serves the hostname you originally entered into its `index.html`.
 This is because
 the Stateful Set never deletes the Persistent Volumes associated with a Pod.
 When you recreated the Stateful Set and it relaunched `web-0`, its original
-Persistent Volume was attached.
+Persistent Volume was remounted.

 #### Cascading Delete